last update 20 July 2010

 Master Mariner (deceased) as per daughter's 1859 wedding certificate; Sailor (alive) as per daughter's 11 July 1832 baptism record.

 d before 1851 census (wife a widow), though not around at 1841 census either, and lack of further children after Elizabeth indicates death or disappearance possibly as early as 1833 (ie before government records started).
-No grave in the records of the Scarborough cemeteries, church records not checked yet (no tombstone anyway).
+No grave or ancestors in the records of the Scarborough cemeteries or church records yet.

 Elizabeth Dobson (Stringer)